Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 As with many of our sold watches, an attractive velvet and satin lined watch box was included.

-This timepiece has travelled relatively well through the decades and has collected remarkably few scuffs and associated wear along its journey.
+This timepiece had travelled relatively well through the decades and had collected remarkably few scuffs and associated wear along its journey.
 It has classic design features on its face and the full sweep centre seconds hand helps to enhance its appeal.

 The watch is powered by a 15 jewel movement.